evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 19.5 kWh/100 km, the trip would take approximately 9 hours and 55 minutes.
 This journey would require five charging stops from 0% to 51%, with a total charging time of 95 minutes.
 ### BYD LFP Europa/China market

-The electric vehicle features a high-capacity battery with a gross capacity of 60 kWh and a net usable capacity of 55 kWh, providing an 5 kWh buffer (3.6%) for battery protection.
+The high-capacity battery has a gross capacity of 60 kWh and a net usable capacity of 55 kWh, providing an 5 kWh buffer (8.3%) for battery protection.
 The Lithium-Ion battery uses [LFP technology.](../../../../technology/battery/cellchemistry/#lithium-iron-phosphate-battery-lfp) This has some benefits and disadvantages from the typical NCA/NCM batteries.

 Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range is 430 km (267 mi).
 The consumption is 12.8kWh/100km for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.